Spacemen 3: Musical style and influences

-Spacemen 3 were "fanatical musical magpies".
-In addition to the proto-punk of New York's The Velvet Underground and Suicide, and Detroit's The Stooges and MC5, Kember's and Pierce's musical influences included: US 1960s psychedelic rock, such as The 13th Floor Elevators; US 1960s garage rock; 1960s British Invasion bands; rock and roll; Buddy Holly; surf music; The Beach Boys; early, seminal electronic music, e.g. Silver Apples, Delia Derbyshire and Laurie Anderson; krautrock; The Gun Club, The Cramps and Tav Falco's Panther Burns; early Chicago blues, e.g. Bo Diddley, John Lee Hooker, Muddy Waters and Howlin' Wolf; early Delta blues; gospel and early Staple Singers; Otis Redding; the production techniques of Brian Wilson, Joe Meek and Phil Spector; and the avant-garde jazz and free jazz of Sun Ra and John Coltrane.
+The group took influence from The Stooges, The Velvet Underground, and The Rolling Stones.
+Additionally, various proto-punk and psychedelic bands influenced them.

 Spacemen 3 recorded and performed numerous covers and re-workings of other bands' songs, particularly earlier on in their history, and this was indicative of their influences.
-Examples include songs by the following bands and artists: The Stooges, MC5, The Thirteenth Floor Elevators, Roky Erikson, The Red Krayola, Glenn Campbell (of The Misunderstood), The Velvet Underground, Lou Reed, Suicide, Bo Diddley, The Rolling Stones, The Troggs, The Yardbirds, and The Sonics.
-The song "Hey Man" (a.k.a.
-"Amen") is based on the melody of a gospel traditional, interpolating the lyrics of Fixin' to Die Blues by Bukka White.
-The song "Come Down Easy" is derivative of a blues traditional.
-Spacemen 3 performed an instrumental song live with a pronounced Bo Diddley style rhythm, dubbed "Bo Diddley Jam".
 The Spacemen 3 song "Suicide" was a clear acknowledgement of one of their influences: when performed live it was usually introduced as "this song is dedicated to Martin Rev and Alan Vega – Suicide".

 Kember was also interested in drone music and everyday ambient sounds such as those created by electric razors, washing machines, lawnmowers, planes, motor engines and passing cars.

 Their musical style has been described as neo-psychedelia, space rock, psychedelic rock, alternative rock, garage rock and blues rock.